strangervoid/anisearch-to-myanimelist/README.md

 ## Change log

-- added timetracking
+- added a timer
+- added asynchronous handling of the API requests which cuts down the execution time by a lot (apparently, hitting the MAL API rate-limit's hard lol)
 - added logfile in case of sus IDs
-- added asynchronous handling of the API calls (cuts down the execution time by a lot. apparently, hitting the MAL API rate-limit's hard lol)

 ## Possible Improvements

-adding manga list support (probably just need to change status mapping so it fits + some testing, would implement if there's demand)
+adding manga list support (would probably just need to change status mapping so it fits + some testing, would implement if there's demand)

 Feel free to contribute and have a wonderful day! c: